System-Exit/IoT-Smart-Library-A2/README.md

 ## Main Console (Reception Pi)

 The main console runs on the first Raspberry Pi and is a command line interface (CLI), which acts as the initial entry for the LMS.
 User details are stored and passwords are encrypted in a local database.
 Once a user logs into the system, the Master Pi (LMS) is sent the user's username via sockets.
-Unsuccessful login attempt does not allow the user past this system.
+Unsuccessful login attempt does not allow the user passed this system.

 ## Master Console (Master Pi)